 This means you can deduct the entire sum of the production costs immediately, rather than having to spread that deduction out over a longer period.
 For those projects that don’t reach the distribution stage, this can offer a crucial and timely tax advantage, helping to recover a portion of the financial investment and soften the financial blow.

-Plan for Potential Future Revenue
+How to Plan for Future Film Revenue

 Looking ahead, even before your film starts earning, it’s incredibly wise to plan how tax incentives might play into your future revenue streams.
 Many states in the U.S. offer film tax credits, which can be a really valuable financial resource for production companies.
 These credits aren’t one-size-fits-all; they vary quite a bit from state to state regarding the credit rates, who is eligible, and the annual funding caps available.